Quick Summary

 Closing Paragraph:

-Conclude by expressing your enthusiasm for the position.
-Let them know you’re excited to discuss your application further.
+Conclude by expressing your enthusiasm for the position and letting them know you’re excited to discuss your application further.

 Sign-Off:

 Learning how to write a cover letter can significantly increase your chances of landing your dream job.
-If you’re writing a cover letter for a job application, the first thing you must remember is how to write a cover letter that is specific.
+If you’re writing a cover letter for a job application, you must first remember how to write a specific cover letter.
 What do we mean by that?
 Most applicants make the mistake of writing just one generic cover letter and using it on every job application when they’re on a job hunt.

 Make no such mistake.
 Recruiters can sense a generic cover letter from a mile away.

 Mastering how to write a cover letter helps you stand out from other applicants right from the start.
-When writing your cover letter for a job application, make sure you highlight your skills and achievements in a way that directly aligns with the job requirements.
+When writing your cover letter for a job application, highlight your skills and achievements in a way that directly aligns with the job requirements.

-For example, if you’re applying for a Junior Copywriter role, and the job description mentions the need for someone who can craft strong headlines under tight deadlines, your cover letter should showcase your ability to do exactly that.
-Mention relevant past experience, specific skills, or achievements to support your claim.
+For example, if you’re applying for a Junior Copywriter role, and the job description mentions needing someone who can craft strong headlines under tight deadlines, your cover letter should showcase your ability to do that.
+Mention relevant experience, specific skills, or achievements to support your claim.

 The STAR method helps you present your skills and experiences in a way that matches the job requirements.
 It stands for: